ccheptea/beautiful-jekyll/_posts/2019-10-04-deduce-how-to-reduce.md

 }
 ```

 ## Array.indicesOf()

-You're familiar with `.indexOf`.
+You're familiar with `.indexOf()`.
 It returns the index of the first appearance for a given value, and `-1` if no match is found.
-I encountered several times the need to get not just the first index, but all indices.
-It can be done with a `.reduce()`, but then you'll need to explain what you're trying to achieve.
+Surprisingly, I encountered situations where I needed to determine not just the first index, but all of them.
+It can be done with a `.reduce()`, but then I need to explain what I'm trying to achieve.
 I'm not a big fan of comments in code.
-So, for the sake of expressiveness I would like to be able to do the following.
+Thus, although it seems a useless function, for the sake of expressiveness I would like to have it out of the box.

 ### Usage
 ```javascript